varnishcache/varnish-cache/doc/sphinx/tutorial/logging.rst

  Group log entries by request ID.

-Now that Varnish seem to work OK its time to put Varnish on port 80 while we tune it.
+Now that Varnish seem to work OK it's time to put Varnish on port 80 while we tune it.